DaveBackus/Data_Bootcamp_Book/installing-python.md

   In [1]:
   ```

+*Digression.* Some Mac users report they have no IPython console.
+The solution: On the toolbar, go to View, then Panes, and make sure IPython console is checked.
+If that doesn't work, let us know.

 * **Object inspector.**  This is on the right at the top.
 We get Python documentation here, which is really useful.